hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_a_repeating_pattern_of_simple__1156c696-5ef2-4de6-9975-40d4f96ceb95-0_3.content.md

 ## Contact Us

 Have a question or comment?
 We would love to hear from you!
-Please reach out to us at [email protected] or follow us on [Twitter](#).
+Please reach out to us at me@pavolhejny.com or follow us on [Twitter](#).

 Thank you for choosing our mathematically minimalist background.
 We hope it brings you inspiration and productivity in your daily life!